 The decision really depends on your situation and experience among many other factors.
 Putting all variables aside, if you can afford the costs of higher education then the return on investment is definitely worth it.
 You should be able to recover the costs in roughly a year or so.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees earn 20% more than their female counterparts.
+Male employees in Saudi Arabia who work in Engineering earn 13% more than their female counterparts on average.